 - A happier, more engaged lifestyle

-Disrupted sleep often leads to older people spending longer in bed, or sleeping at intervals throughout the day to catch up.
+Disrupted sleep in older people often leads to them spending longer in bed, or sleeping at intervals throughout the day, to catch up.
+With such important benefits of sleep, such as aiding memory and boosting the immune system, it is important to help your older loved ones to sleep better.

 By talking to a health professional with a view to removing or mitigating the causes of disrupted sleep, you can take tangible steps towards improving your loved-one’s sleeping pattern and overall quality of life.
 Common causes of disrupted sleep include: